Julia Krynke

 Julia Krynke (born 20 November 1979) is a multilingual Polish actress, voice over artist and trained classical musician based in London, UK.
-She is known in the UK for her roles in TV series Spooks, Holby City and The Street, and has had a successful career in cinema, theatre and TV in Germany, Poland and Ireland.
+She has had minor supporting roles in the UK in TV series Spooks, Holby City and The Street, and has had a successful career in cinema, theatre and TV in Germany, Poland and Ireland.
 She is fluent in Polish, English and German.

 Education

 Krynke is a graduate of the Ludwik Solski Academy for the Dramatic Arts in Wroclaw, Poland (1998–2002) and the Centre for Theatre Practices, Gardzienice, Poland (2001–2003) and has attended the Michael Chekhov Studio London, UK (2008–).
 She studied Grand Piano and Flute at the State Music School (1986–1997) in Opole, Poland.

 Career

 Julia Krynke has worked extensively in film, television and theatre in Poland, Germany, Ireland, and the UK.